LL Buchanan Lake

 Betty's Island - 5, a floating island....

 The ongoing story of a floating island.
-(Most recent report at top of the page)

 A pair of cormorants regularly sit on the top of the snag.
 Not quite as impressive as an eagle or osprey, but cormorants are large, and give the snag a grand bird perch image.
 The osprey prefer the lower tree perches around the lake edge, where they catch more carp.